Distance: 6.7 miles (10.89 km)

 11. On reaching the gap…Stop!

-12. Time to move on, so continue towards the tower on the horizon…
+12. Continue towards the tower on the horizon…

 13. Pass the farm on the right…